Up your cranberry sauce came by tossing out the water, and replacing it with some way more tasty.

 The ginger ale added more depth of flavor to the sauce.
-The ginger flavor wasn’t super strong with the Vernors as I would have liked it to be.
-I have tried it with stronger flavored ginger ale, like Reed’s Extra Ginger Brew, ad that made way more of an impression.
+The ginger flavor wasn’t super strong with the Vernors as I would have liked it to be, so the next time I upped the ante and used Reed’s Extra Ginger Brew, ad that made way more of an impression.
 Don’t be scared to reach for the strong stuff, it will pay off here.
 I also liked the carbonation of the soda pop adds another textural element, you could “taste” the bubbles!

 Ginger Ale Cranberry Sauce

 Make homemade cranberry sauce using strong ginger ale.